anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 </video>
 </figure>

-More than 2x faster!
-What's more important, we reduce the stress on the RPC server.
-That could be especially useful during _connection avalanches_.
+It's more than 2x faster now!
+And even more importantly, we've reduced the stress on the RPC server.
+This could be especially useful during _connection avalanches_.

-> JWT identification allows you to standardize the authentication flow for WebSockets, saves from cross-site WebSocket hijacking and brings a performance boost!
+> JWT identification allows you to standardize the authentication flow for WebSockets, protects from cross-site WebSocket hijacking and results in a performance boost!

 And that's what you can get with AnyCable PRO and a little companion gem, [anycable-rails-jwt][], which adds helpers to generate tokens.